Dinara-lab/TMPS/README2.md

 1. I have used the Adapter Pattern in my system to perform a laboratory test.
 Material is an interface which has the process method.
 In the class LabTestWork, I have the property of the material.
 I have the Technical Material Class which has the method of analysis performing.
-So, I used LabAdapter Class in order to combine Material interface with Technical Material Class to use its method (and not create another one) to achieve the goal.
+So, I used MedicalLab Class in order to combine Material interface with Technical Material Class to use its method (and not create another one) to achieve the goal.